seththeeke/notifications/README.md

 ## Architecture

 This project primarily uses Lambda, Pinpoint, Dynamo, and SNS.
 A configuration is stored in a Dynamo Table representing the events of significance.
-Once a day, a CloudWatch event triggers a Lambda function to scan the table and notify appropriately by pushing an event to an SNS topic to notify me via email, sms, or both.
+Once a day at 9AM, a CloudWatch event triggers a Lambda function to scan the table and notify appropriately by pushing an event to an SNS topic to notify me via email, sms, or both.
 I have an enabled Pinpoint application to let me quickly configure my table via an SMS message to trigger a configuration Lambda and an additional Lambda to confirm changes to the configuration.
 It is currently built to support a single person's notifications rather than an application that would support more than one user.

 Some Diagram